Recycle Right – What goes where?

-Redlands Coast has six dedicated recycling trucks collecting over 12,000 tonnes of plastic, metal, glass, paper and cardboard from kerbside bins each year.
-And all of it is transported to the Recycling Material Recovery Facility on Gibson Island where is it sorted both manually and using advanced technology.
+Redlands Coast has six dedicated recycling trucks collecting approximately 10,000 tonnes of plastic, metal, glass, paper and cardboard from kerbside bins each year.
+All of it is transported to the Recycling Material Recovery Facility on Gibson Island where is it sorted both manually and using advanced technology.
 Once processed, your recycling material is then either used in remanufacturing right here in Australia or otherwise sold for recycling locally or overseas.

 See just how much recycling matters on Redlands Coast and check out the cool video below to see the process in action.

 Council’s recycling and waste centres actively encourage recycling to prevent reusable items from going to landfill.

 For residents in vehicles with a Combined Gross Vehicle Mass less than 4.5t there is no fee for recycling at our recycling and waste centres.
 Residents must present their photo ID.

 Some non-resident and commercial waste including cardboard and scrap metal can also be recycled for free.

-RecycleWorld is based at the Redland Bay Waste Transfer Station, 761-789 German Church Road, Redland Bay.
+RecycleWorld is based at the Redland Bay Recycling and Waste Centre, 761-789 German Church Road, Redland Bay.

-You can dispose of unwanted items that are in good condition at the Birkdale and Redland Bay waste transfer stations.
+You can dispose of unwanted items that are in good condition at the Birkdale and Redland Bay Recycling and Waste Centres.
 You can also purchase second-hand items at RecycleWorld.

 For more information, see RecycleWorld